Representative Cases Complete List

-Joseph F. Gaar, Jr., and The Gaar Law Firm obtained a $425,000.00 settlement, following mediation for a single level cervical fusion, with a ten month gap in treatment.
+Joseph F. Gaar, Jr., and the Gaar Law Firm obtained a $425,000.00 settlement, following mediation for a single level cervical fusion, with a 10-month gap in treatment.
 Prior to retaining Mr. Gaar, the plaintiff had been represented by another attorney out of Lake Charles, Louisiana.
 Her previous attorney settled part of her case for $25,000.00, of which the plaintiff received nothing.
-Following the settlement of the target defendant, the plaintiff felt that her interests were not being protected, and sought representation from The Gaar Law Firm.
+Following the settlement of the target defendant, the plaintiff felt that her interests were not being protected, and sought representation from the Gaar Law Firm.
 During the course of the litigation, it became known that the plaintiff did not see a doctor for approximately ten months following the accident.
-Nonetheless, Mr. Gaar was successful in convincing the defense attorney that despite the gap in treatment, they faced substantial exposure under the uninsured motorist coverage of the plaintiff's employer's commercial auto policy, should the matter go to trial.
-Because the defendant driver was under insured for the amount of damages suffered by our client, the Gaar Law Firm had to pursue the UM carrier of the plaintiff's employer.
-Through multiple motions, and appeals to the Louisiana Third Circuit, The Gaar Law Firm was able to establish uninsured motorist coverage against the plaintiff's employer.
+Nonetheless, Mr. Gaar was successful in convincing the defense attorney that despite the gap in treatment, they faced substantial exposure under the uninsured motorist coverage of the plaintiff’s employer’s commercial auto policy, should the matter go to trial.
+Because the defendant driver was underinsured for the amount of damages suffered by our client, the Gaar Law Firm had to pursue the UM carrier of the plaintiff’s employer.
+Through multiple motions, and appeals to the Louisiana Third Circuit, the Gaar Law Firm was able to establish uninsured motorist coverage against the plaintiff’s employer.
 Specifically, they proved that the employer had not filed in the required waiver of UM insurance in Louisiana, and made UM available to our client, as a matter of law.
-After the insurance issue was settled, The Gaar Law Firm successfully convinced the defendants to pay $425,000.00, despite the ten month gap in treatment.
-This settlement was in addition to a full waiver of the workers compensation subrogation which increased our client's recovery by an additional $85,000.00.
+After the insurance issue was settled, The Gaar Law Firm successfully convinced the defendants to pay $425,000.00, despite the 10-month gap in treatment.
+This settlement was in addition to a full waiver of the workers’ compensation subrogation which increased our client’s recovery by an additional $85,000.00.

 The Gaar Law Firm obtained a $425,000.00 settlement for a single level lumbar fusion, despite the fact that the plaintiff was able to return to work following his surgery.
 The plaintiff was injured when a helicopter, in which he was a passenger, malfunctioned and was required to make an emergency “landing” in the Gulf of Mexico.
 As a result of the emergency landing, our client sustained a herniated disc in his lumbar spine, which ultimately required surgery.
 The plaintiff had a successful result in surgery, and was able to go to work following the resolution of his case.
 Despite the fact that the defendants were claiming that our client’s injuries could not have resulted from the “gentle landing” in the Gulf of Mexico, the Gaar Law Firm was successful in convincing the defendants that they faced substantial exposure should the matter go to trial.
 After protracted settlement negotiations, a settlement was ultimately reached the day of trial, resulting in a $425,000.00 settlement in favor of our client.